As a building society, our members come first, and we’re here to support you during COVID-19.

 Are you extending payment deferrals beyond 31 October?

 Along with other banks and building societies, we have agreed with the FCA and HM Treasury to extend the provision of mortgage payment deferrals up to a maximum of six months in light of the ongoing Covid-19 restrictions.
+Payment deferrals will cease on 31 July 2021 and any application for a new or further deferral (where eligible) under these arrangements must be made prior to 31 March 2021.

 When will I find out if my payment deferral request has been actioned?